 My job as a coach is to help you ask that important question: “Is this giving me more than it’s taking away from me?”
 So if running is wearing you out mentally, giving you shin splints, and you just don’t enjoy it anymore, maybe it’s time to try something new.

 You can strengthen your body in so many different ways.
-(My Core 4 Program includes two different options for weaving strength training into your routine just three times a week.)
+(My Core 4 Book includes two different options for weaving strength training into your routine just three times a week.)